 I met a lady who had been riding the bus, with her 4 kids, since Mexico and was actually going somewhere in Canada and I couldn't help but feel sad for her because she was exhausted and still had a very long way to go.
 The whole trip seemed like we were going through the twilight zone and to top it all off, as we were coming back into Nashville our driver said he had never driven into Nashville and didn't know where the bus station was.
 Thankfully a few of us knew and we talked him in and gladly got off the bus and headed for home.
 I'm glad I did it but I don't know if I ever will again.

-I used to run around with some great people named Chad, Leslie and their brother Scott, I think that was his name...sorry, who lived in Shelbyville Kentucky and we spent many days and miles going to see the Grateful Dead here and there.
+I used to run around with some great people named Chad and Leslie, who lived in Shelbyville Kentucky and we spent many days and miles going to see the Grateful Dead here and there.
 We always had a blast while seeing the country or just staying around their house and having fun.
 One of the trips from their house back to Nashville I picked up a hitchhiker on the road and while talking his experiences while hitchhiking we saw a cop behind us who after a few minutes turned on his lights and sirens, which freaked us out since we both had long hair, beards, tie-dyes, wild eyes and driving a '65 VW Beetle.
 He suddenly whipped around us and we saw Ky.
 State Troopers come out of nowhere and stop this car in the middle of the interstate and get the guy spread eagle on the road.
 Turned out he had lots of cocaine in his car and I'm sure served many, many years for that.

 Chad once gave me a rain stick, that I still have to this day, and soon after that we lost track of each other.
 He had started to make the rainsticks along with didgeridoos and drums while going to shows and was becoming quite the artist the last time I saw him.
 I recently did a search online for him and came across his website and as it turns out he went on to became an amazing artist, got married and now him and his wife create these amazing pieces of art.
 I have yet to touch base with them but I will soon and perhaps think back to our adventures and all the good times we shared.
 I look forward to buying a didgeridoos from him since I had planned on doing that about 13 years ago.